Debbie Ngarewa-Packer: Taxation

 In early December 2024, Ngarewa-Packer advocated capital gains taxation, claiming that the Government could raise NZ$200 billion from such a tax over six years.
 She based her figures on remarks made by journalist Bernard Hickey during a debate with ACT leader David Seymour.
 Ngarewa-Packer's assertion was disputed by Finance Minister Nicola Willis, who likened them to Soviet economic policies, and Infometrics chief executive Brad Olsen, who described Ngarewa-Packer's figure as "absolutely daft."

 Foreshore and seabed

 Following the passage of the National Government's Marine and Coastal Area (Takutai Moana) (Customary Marine Title) Amendment Act 2025 (MACA) into law on 21 October 2025, Ngarewa-Packer and fellow Te Pāti Māori MP Tākuta Ferris posted a social media video of themselves burning a copy of the legislation on the grounds of Parliament.
 The MACA legislation raises the threshold for Māori making claims to ancestral titles on foreshore and seabed.
 In response, Speaker of the House Gerry Brownlee rebuked the two MPs and said he was "currently taking advice".
 Ngarewa-Packer defended her actions by accusing the Speaker of holding Te Pāti Māori to a higher standard than he did other parties including ACT leader David Seymour, who had driven a Land Rover up the steps of Parliament in February 2025.

+2026 general election

+During the 2026 New Zealand general election, Ngarewa-Packer contested the Te Tai Hauāuru electorate as a Te Pāti Māori candidate.
+In mid-September 2026, one of her election hoardings was vandalised with a racial slur.
+Ngarewa-Packer condemned the vandalism and urged supporters to enroll and vote out the National-led coalition government.
+In late September 2026, Ngarewa-Packer temporarily withdrew from her election campaign due to her mother's ill health.